 Autumn has arrived and with it comes a visual treat with the turning of the leaves as well as cooler, invigorating weather.
-The chaos of summer holiday has died down and it’s time to get back into a healthy, attentive routine, in which you and your health comes first.
+The chaos of the summer holiday has died down and it’s time to get back into a healthy, attentive routine, in which you and your health come first.
 Remember to get outside and enjoy fall’s fabulous climate.

 And to help with your return to routine, here are our top tips for falling into an autumn exercise program.